merwin-asm/pyTUI/README.md

 | `render_video`   | None                                                                                                       | Renders the video frames, handles user input for pause/resume, and manages audio synchronization and timeline display.|

-# Note :
-  - Could change your terminal size and font etc, If it didnt change back automatically after the code exit , then make sure you know how to revert it back.